 This manual has been compiled to help you operate your boat with safety and pleasure.
 It contains details of the craft, typical equipment supplied or fitted, its systems and information on its operation and maintenance.
 Please read it carefully and familiarize yourself with your boat before using it.

-If this is your first boat, or you are changing to a new type, for your own comfort and safety please ensure that you obtain handling and
+If this is your first boat, or you are changing to a new type, for your own

 Please keep this manual in a secure place and hand it over to the new owner when you sell the craft.